Concurrent Collections

-Concurrent Collections (known as CnC) is a programming model for software frameworks to expose parallelism in applications.
+Concurrent Collections (CnC) is a programming model for software frameworks to expose parallelism in applications.
 The Concurrent Collections conception originated from tagged stream processing development with HP TStreams.

 TStreams

 Around 2003, Hewlett-Packard Cambridge Research Lab developed TStreams, a stream processing forerunner of the basic concepts of CnC.

 Concurrent Collections for C++

 Concurrent Collections for C++ is an open source C++ template library developed by Intel for implementing parallel CnC applications in C++ with shared and/or distributed memory.

 Habanero CnC

 Rice University has developed various CnC language implementations based on their Habanero project infrastructure.